trian-gles/SGRAN/README.md

 Args:
     - p0: inskip
     - p1: dur
     - p2: amp*
-    - p3: grainRate (seconds before new grain)
+    - p3: grainRateVarLow (seconds before new grain)*
-    - p4: grainRateVarLow (fraction of grainRate actually used)*
-    - p5: grainRateVarMid*
+    - p4: grainRateVarMid*
-    - p6: grainRateVarHigh*
+    - p5: grainRateVarHigh*
-    - p7: grainRateVarTight*
+    - p6: grainRateVarTight*
-    - p8: grainDurLow (length of grain in seconds)*
+    - p7: grainDurLow (length of grain in seconds)*
-    - p9: grainDurMid*
+    - p8: grainDurMid*
-    - p10: grainDurHigh*
+    - p9: grainDurHigh*
-    - p11: grainDurTight*
+    - p10: grainDurTight*
-    - p12: freqLow (Hz)*
+    - p11: freqLow (Hz)*
-    - p13: freqMid*
+    - p12: freqMid*
-    - p14: freqHigh*
+    - p13: freqHigh*
-    - p15: freqTight*
+    - p14: freqTight*
-    - p16: panLow (0 - 1.0)*
+    - p15: panLow (0 - 1.0)*
-    - p17: panMid*
+    - p16: panMid*
-    - p18: panHigh*
+    - p17: panHigh*
-    - p19: panTight*
+    - p18: panTight*
-    - p20: grainEnv**
+    - p19: grainEnv**
-    - p21: (optional) preferred size of the input buffer used in seconds, higher sizes will cause more smear of impulses or sudden changes.
+    - p20: (optional) preferred size of the input buffer used in seconds, higher sizes will cause more smear of impulses or sudden changes.
 1 by default*

 \* may receive a reference to a pfield handle
 \*\* must receive a reference to a pfield maketable handle